Summary of Beowulf

 - Raffel Prologue Lines 1-52

-Summary: Scyld Scefing, was king of the famous Dane warriors and great-grandfather of King Hrothgar, a major character in our story.
+(shield sheffing) was king of the famous Dane warriors and great-grandfather of King Hrothgar, a major character in our story.
 Scyld was a champion in battle and loved by his people.
 He was known as a ring-giver rewarding followers with gold rings.
-After his death, they laid his body in a ship and sent it out to sea as he requested.
-He was a mysterious character who had arrived as an abandoned child alone on a ship, and was sent back out to sea the same way.
+He was the father of Beo (or Beowulf) who became a good king after him.
+When Scyld died, they laid his body in a ship and sent it out to sea as he requested.
+He was a mysterious character who had arrived as an abandoned child alone on a boat, and was sent back out to sea the same way.

 II.
 Hrothgar Builds Heorot